Speakers

 Gavin Rees is the Dart Center’s Senior Advisor for Training and Innovation.
 For many years, Gavin was the director of Dart Centre Europe.
 Gavin has run workshops and discussion groups on trauma awareness, resilience and interviewing skills for working journalists and documentary filmmakers in more than 25 countries, and has advised leading international news organizations on managing impact from vicarious trauma exposure.

 Ana P. Santos is a journalist reporting on the intersections of female migrant labor, sexuality & sexual health rights, and gender justice.
-Her writing about culturally taboo topics such as sexual and reproductive health challenge damaging societal expectations about women’s roles and help bridge the gap between vulnerable women in and legislators who draft policies that affect their right to work, their right to decide about their body, and their right to own their future.
+Her writing about culturally taboo topics such as sexual and reproductive health challenge damaging societal expectations about women’s roles and help bridge the gap between vulnerable women in and legislators who draft policies that affect their right to work, to decide about their body and to own their future.
 Her work has been published in Rappler, The Atlantic, the Los Angeles Times, Al Jazeera and DW Germany.
 Ana has a postgraduate degree in Gender (Sexuality) from the London School of Economics and Political Science as a Chevening Scholar.
-She is currently based in Berlin, Germany.

 Dr. Sonja Schiffers is the Director of the Heinrich Böll Foundation Tbilisi Office – South Caucasus Region.
 She is a member of the Advisory Board to the German Government for Civilian Crisis Prevention and Peacebuilding.
 Previously, she worked at the German Bundestag, was a visiting fellow at the German Institute for International and Security Affairs, and served as president and head of program Gender and International Politics at Polis180.
 She completed her Ph.D. on Russian and Turkish illiberal influence in Bosnia and Georgia at Freie Universität Berlin.